jdalley/tecext/readme.md

 ## TEC Extender

-Extensions and goodies for TEC
+Extensions and goodies for The Eternal City's Orchil client: http://test.skotos.net/orchil/tec/tec.htm

 ### Installation Instructions

 After cloning/downloading a copy of this repository:

-1. Navigate to chrome://extensions
+1. Navigate to ```chrome://extensions```
 2. Make sure Developer Mode is turned on in the top right.
 3. Click Load unpacked in the top left.
 4. In the file browser, navigate to the root of this project directory on your machine, then click Ok.